Rayfend/WEBP-TO-JPG-CONVERTER/README.md

 WEBP TO JPG CONVERTER PYTHON PROGRAM
 YOU MUST CONVERT IT ON FOLDER FILE SO YOU CAN CONVERT IT JUST BY ONE CLICK FOR EVERY FILE WEBP YOU HAVE

+# Import tools that needed
 import os
 from PIL import Image

+# Define the WEBP and JPG
 def convert_webp_to_jpg(source_folder, target_folder):

     # Checking the folder